Jacques Pépin: Later career

-Since his time as a student at Columbia University, Pépin has dabbled in and enjoyed drawing and painting.
-In recent years, he has committed more time to his art, and enjoyed some success with commercial sales on his website, Jacques Pépin Art, and juried shows.
+Since his time as a student, Pépin has dabbled in and enjoyed drawing and painting.
+In recent years, he has committed more time to his art, and enjoyed some success with commercial sales on his art website and juried shows.
 In the first decade of the 2000s, Pépin published several more cookbooks including Fast Food My Way and More Fast Food My Way, which were paired with television series of the same name, produced by Tina Salter, and Chez Jacques: Traditions and Rituals of a Cook, that significantly featured Pépin's art.
 In 2011, Pépin filmed the series Essential Pépin at KQED studios and published a companion cookbook with more than 700 recipes and a set of technique-oriented videos.
 In 2012, he published New Complete Techniques, which combined and updated his important earlier works La Technique and La Méthode.